olympiawojcik/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

-- [ ] What are PropTypes used for?
+- [x] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+PropTypes are used for type checking specific data being passed down to a child component.
+This is important because it ensures data that we are passing via props from parent to child has been validated and its the type of data we are expecting - i.e. if we are expecting a string, we get a string.

-- [ ] Describe a life-cycle event in React?
+- [x] Describe a life-cycle event in React?

+When developing components in React, every component goes through a lifecycle of phases: mounting, updating, & unmounting.
+The React API gives us access to a handful of meethods that allow us to tap into this lifecycle and control when things happen during this lifecycle.

+React

-- [ ] Explain the details of a Higher Order Component?
+- [x] Explain the details of a Higher Order Component?

+A HOC does two things: conditionally renders protected screen to the content and extends shared functionality between components.
+By using an HOC, we can render one component or another conditionally based on a test, such as logging in.

-- [ ] What are three different ways to style components in React?
+- [x] What are three different ways to style components in React?
 Explain some of the benefits of each.

+Three different ways to style a component in React are React Bootstrap, styled components, and a pre-processor like Sass.
+The benefits for Bootstrap are that they've already done the work of creating components and providing you with options for styling.
+Styled components, however, allow you style right inside your JavaScript file so you always know where to find your styles and it ensures styles don't bleed into other components.
+Finally, a pre-processor lets you write cleaner, nested code while allowing you to use variables and mixins.

 ## Project Setup